Async Rust, Part Two: Tasks

 }

-because Tokio catches panics and converts them to Result
+because Tokio catches panics and converts them to Results, like

 async fn async_main() {